cortinico/cortinico.github.io/_posts/2020-02-10-name-mangling-on-kotlin.md

 Inline classes provide **type safety** at compile type, so you're sure you're not mixing up username and passwords of your users.

-To overcome wrapping/unwrapping overhead, the Kotlin compiler is actually generating bytecode that uses the **underlying type** of the inline class.
+To overcome wrapping/unwrapping overhead, the Kotlin compiler is generating bytecode that uses the **underlying type** of the inline class.

 This could lead to problematic scenarios.
 For example, if you happen to have a method overload with an inline class: